BECOME AN INSTRUCTOR

 Train to become a Driving Instructor

-We love what we do….none of us can imagine having a career doing anything different!
+At Duke & Duchess Driving School, we love what we do!
+None of us can imagine having a career doing anything different!

-That doesn’t mean it is always easy, it can be challenging and with all careers, it can have its lows…..we don’t want to make it out to be all idyllic …… however, it does have to be one of the most rewarding jobs out there! knowing you have helped someone gain a life skill that is going to open up doors and opportunities for them is total job satisfaction!
+That doesn’t mean it is always easy, it can be a very challenging role at times.
+As with all careers, it can have its highs and it can have its lows…..we don’t want to make it out to be all idyllic!
+However, it does have to be one of the most rewarding jobs out there!
+Knowing you have helped someone gain a life skill that is going to open up doors and opportunities for them is total job satisfaction!

-We have now trained many of our own Instructors as well as help others who have trained with other schools.
+We have now trained many of our own instructors, as well as help others to become qualified who have originally trained with other schools.

-We are able to train you from scratch should you be at the very beginning of your training to become a driving Instructor or we can step in and support you if you have already started with another company and want more support, a second opinion or even just some extra input in conjunction with your current training
+We are able to train you from scratch should you be at the very beginning of your journey towards become a driving instructor, or we can step in and support you if you have already started with another company.
+It may be that you want more support, a second opinion or even just some extra input in conjunction with your current training

-We currently have a 100% pass rate when it comes to training Instructors and helping them get become fully qualified with several passing on their first attempt!
+We currently have a 100% pass rate when it comes to training instructors and helping them to become fully qualified, with several passing their exams on their first attempt!

-When you have been accepted to start the qualifying process by the DVSA you can start your training towards the three ADI tests.
+When you have been accepted to start the qualifying process by the DVSA, you can start your training towards the three ADI tests.
+These are known as:

 Duke & Duchess are able to support you however you decide to undertake your training to become an ADI.
 We can sponsor you and support you on a trainee licence, many of our current Instructors have undertaken this training in this way.

-The second test includes a hazard perception test using 14 video clips, one of which will feature two hazards.
+The hazard perception test uses 14 video clips to test your ability to identify a hazard at the correct time.
+One of the clips will feature two hazards.
 On this test you must score 57 points out of a possible 75.

 Part 2 is an advanced practical driving test.
 You will be expected to demonstrate a professional level of driving ability with a DVSA examiner.
 The test itself lasts around an hour and includes an eye test, along with general vehicle maintenance questions.

-Part 3 The final stage of your instructional ability, this is the part of becoming a driving instructor that will take you the mot time to train.
+Part 3 The final stage of your instructional ability, this is the part of becoming a driving instructor that will take you the most time to train.

-The part three test of instructional ability is approximately one-hour long.
-A DVSA examiner will watch you delivering a client centred driving lesson.
+The part three test of instructional ability is approximately one hour long.
+A DVSA examiner will watch you delivering a client centred driving lesson to a pupil of your choice.
 This can be a learner or a full licence holder.
 The examiner will be looking for evidence that you meet the national standard for driver and rider training.
-You are only permitted three attempts at the part two and part three tests.